The Reality of Developer Tool Adoption

 Category 1: AI That Lives Where Developers Already Work

 The strongest predictor of long-term adoption is proximity.
+AI tools that live inside:- The editor

 - The terminal